 The Department has been providing high quality MSc programmes for over thirty years.
-In the 2009/2010 academic year we have a record number of MSc students, over 100.
-These are split between our 4 MSc courses.
 In addition to our one-year MSc courses, we also now offer two-year Euro-Masters MSc's.
 These are especially aimed at students looking for a UK based postgraduate education in a European format.
 The course mixes classroom based study and hands-on research training, and includes opportunities for exchange via e.g Erasmus / Socrates / SEPnet (South East Physics Network).

 Our MSc courses are:

 Our Medical Physics MSc trains medical physicists; many of our UK students are sponsored by and go on to work in the NHS.
 The course is fully accredited by the Institute of Physics and Engineering in Medicine (IPEM).
 It includes hands-on training in local hospitals as well as lectures on campus delivered both by Surrey academics and by practising hospital-based medical physicists.

 Radiation and Environmental Protection is a well-developed science concerned with maintaining and improving environmental quality in the face of increasing technological activity.
 The Surrey MSc aims to provide a thorough grounding in radiation protection and to show it is applied in industry and its relation to the broader field of environmental protection.
 The substantial practical element of the course enables the student to relate taught material to its real-world applications.